Financial Samurai

 Further, you should always try and get laid off and negotiate a severance.
 Not only can you collect unemployment benefits, you can potentially get a severance check that pays you 1-3 weeks of salary for every year you worked.
 You may also be able to receive all your deferred compensation as well.

-I believe so strongly in negotiating a severance that I wrote a book, now in its 4th edition for 2021 and beyond called, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.
+I believe so strongly in negotiating a severance that I wrote a book, now in its 6th edition for the post-pandemic world.
+Pick up a copy of my all-time bestseller, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.
+It will help you retire early with money in your pocket.

 Always Develop Investment Income